RapidContext is a platform for building and hosting web applications. It

 and should be used with care.

-sessionid.
-A user may have multiple sessions
+launched and a user may have multiple active sessions in different web

 - Storage — A server-side virtual file system for

 storing data and objects.
 The storage handles both persistent (file) and

 “shadow” others.
 All active plug-ins are mounted to the